Meaning of Numbers in the Bible

 There are also seven annual commanded periods of worship known as the Feast (or Holy) days.
 These are the Passover, the Days of Unleavened Bread, Pentecost, Feast of Trumpets, Day of Atonement, Feast of Tabernacles and Last Great Day (Leviticus 23).
 Both the Days of Unleavened Bread and the Feast of Tabernacles are to be kept for a seven-day period.

 Passover is to be commemorated every year at the start of Nisan (Abib) 14 (two sevens) on the Hebrew calendar.
-The Day of Pentecost is determine each year using 777.
+The Day of Pentecost is determined each year using 777.
 It occurs after counting seven perfect cycles of seven days where each cycle ends on a seventh-day Sabbath (Leviticus 23:10 - 16).

 The Jubilee year, a time when slaves are set free and debt forgiven, is also related to 777.
 It is declared after seven sets of seven years each, with every seventh year being Sabbatical, are completed (Exodus 23:11, Leviticus 25:4, 8).
 The next Jubilee year will begin in the fall of 2026.